vijayashreeb14/Interface-a-4x4-matrix-keypad-1/README.md

 ## Output screen shots of proteus

 ## Result :
-Interfaced a 4x4 matrix keypad with ARM microcontroller and displayed the output on 16X2 LCD for keys 4,5,6 in simulation.
+Interfaced a 4x4 matrix keypad with ARM microcontroller and displayed the output on 16X2 LCD for arithmetic operation in simulation.